Press NEW BOOK: Creating the Sweet World of White House Desserts

 To learn more about the White House Historical Association, please visit WhiteHouseHistory.org.

-The White House Historical Association (WHHA) will host a series of book signings on Friday afternoons in April at its...
+The White House Historical Association (WHHA) will host a series of book signings on select Friday afternoons in June and...